-Must have at least one (1) year of RN experience in critical care within the past (5) years which includes ICU, ER, or flight nursing.
+Adult-Gerontology Acute Care Nurse Practitioner Track (AGACNP) Must have at least one (1) year of RN experience in critica care within the past (5) years which includes ICU, ER, or flight nursing.
 Response to Track specific essay questions.
 Participation in a personal interview with faculty upon invitation.
-Must have one (1) year of RN experience prior to Participation in a personal interview with faculty upon invitation.
-Must have one (1) year of RN experience prior to invitation.Must have one (1) year of RN experience prior to application submission to the FNP track.
+Family Nurse Practitioner Track (FNP) Must have one (1) year of RN experience prior to application submission to the FNP track.
 Response to Track specific essay questions.
 Participation in a personal interview with faculty upon invitation.
-Required to have two (2) years of RN pediatric experience prior to application.
-For applicants to the PNP Acute Care track, RN pediatric experience in critical care, ER, or acute care is preferred.
-Response to Track specific essay questions.
-Participation in a personal interview with faculty upon

 Nurse Midwifery Track (NMW) Preferred applicants have at least one (1) year labor and delivery experience or comparable OB clinical experience within the last five (5) years prior to admission.
 Response to Track specific essay questions.
 Reference letters are to be from supervisors, Certified Nurse Midwives (CNMs), OB-GYNs, former faculty, or professional mentors and should address the applicant's leadership, academic, and critical reasoning abilities.
 Participation in a personal interview with faculty upon invitation.
 Nursing Informatics Track (Leadership Studies) Experience in nursing informatics or technology (minimum super user experience) is required.
+Superusers is defined as a nurse with a solid understanding of basic health IT applications, systems, processes.
 Minimum of two (2) years of clinical experience.
 Response to Track specific essay questions.
 If requested, selected applicants may be scheduled for interviews.

-Nursing Education Track (Leadership Studies) Pathophysiology, Pharmacology, and Advanced Health Assessment are required courses for this certification.
-If selected, participate in an interview with faculty.
+Nursing Education Track (Leadership Studies) If selected, participate in an interview with faculty.
 Response to Track specific essay questions.
 Psychiatric Mental Health Nurse Practitioner Track (PMHNP) For the post-MSN PMHNP certificate plus DNP, the admission requirements for the DNP program must also be met.
 A separate application to the DNP program and offer of admission to the DNP program is required to pursue the MSN to DNP while dually enrolled in the PMHNP program.
 If practicing as an APRN in another specialty, must supply evidence of current certification by a nationally recognized certifying body such as the American Nurses Credentialing Center (ANCC), American Academy of Nurse Practitioners (ANP), and American Midwifery Certification), - formerly the ACNM Certification Council.
 Participate in a personal interview with faculty if selected for an interview.
 Critical Analysis Essay.